 (6) Supplemental Job Displacement Benefit Voucher

 Industry.
-Employer classification as determined using the first three digits of the North American Industry Classification System Code (NAICS Code), provided by the Department of Commerce, Bureau of Management and Budget.
+Employer classification as determined using the first three (3) digits of the North American Industry Classification System Code (NAICS Code), provided by the United States Department of Commerce, Bureau of Management and Budget.

 Joint Powers Authority.
 A public entity created by agreement of two or more public agencies pursuant to Division 7, Chapter 5, Article 1, Sections 6500 et seq. of the California Government Code.
 These regulations apply only to Joint Powers Authorities who have among their purposes for existence, the forming of workers' compensation liability pooling arrangements.